gabeur/mmt/README.md

 ## Acknowledgements

 Our code is structured following the [template](https://github.com/victoresque/pytorch-template) proposed by @victoresque.
 Our code is based on the implementation of [Collaborative Experts](https://github.com/albanie/collaborative-experts), [Transformers](https://github.com/huggingface/transformers) and [Mixture of Embedding Experts](https://github.com/antoine77340/Mixture-of-Embedding-Experts).
+We thank Maksim Dzabraev for discovering bugs in our implementation and notifying us of the issues (See the issues section for more detail).